Full or part-time cohort program

 We admit students on a rolling basis, and students can start the program during the fall or spring semesters.
 However, the program culminates with a final project that can only be completed during the summer semesters, with final presentation taking place on the last Friday of July.

-For part-time students, each semester typically includes 6 credit hours of coursework (2 courses).
-In the second year, students often continue taking 6 credit hours of coursework and 3 credit hours for their internship (one course) each semester.
+Part-time students take 6 credit hours of coursework (2 courses) each semester during their first year.
+As they progress, students take 6 credit hours of coursework and 3 credit hours for their internship (one course) each semester in their second year.
+The program concludes with two 8-week summer sessions.

 The program of studies includes: